xot/ElectraOne/README.md

 - User-defined presets not defined yet.
 (You *can* add them to ```Devices.py```.)
 - Value handling is quite rudimentary at the moment.
 Values do not follow the way values are shown in Ableton (and other remote controllers like Novation RemoteSL line), like showing the actual float value, percentages, semitones etc.
 - Uploading large patches is *slow*.
 (Best to stick to preloaded patches or setting ```ORDER = ORDER_DEVICEDICT```, which is the default.)
+- The track and master equalisers in the mixer preset are not supported yet.

 ## Dependencies